-We encourage all new children to visit the school before starting.
+We encourage all new children to visit the school before starting (if permissible by current national restrictions).
 For children/young people with SEN we invite parents and children to discuss how the school can meet their needs with the Headteacher and SENCo.